caoyongji/testnet/docs/design/lightning_payments.md

 We are giving money conditionally, and asking us to forward it with similar conditions to the receiver.
 The message passes on parameters of the payment, including the bet code and the code/secret pair encrypted with the pubkey of the recipient.

 We tell the proxy node to make a locked payment, too, via `talker:talk`.
 On that node it goes to `ext_handler:doit({locked_payment` and then to `channel_feeder:handle_call({lock_spend`.
-The node cretaes two locked payments: one debiting the sender and one crediting the receiver:
+The node creates two locked payments: one debiting the sender and one crediting the receiver:

 1.  `channel_feeder:handle_call({lock_spend`
     1. First check that this channel is in the on-chain state with sufficient funds